-NATO A&S Power offers a broad variety of capabilities that, individually and together with other assets, can make a decisive contribution to C-IED operations, whether in defeating the device once assembled and emplaced, or in attacking the system or network that supports IED production and use.
-This contribution includes ISR assets tasked independently or cued by other ISR capabilities, the employment of airborne or Space-based Coherent Change Detection (CCD) technologies, the application of precision attack, and the inherent ability of airborne assets to mitigate the effects of IEDs by using their own environment to circumvent the threat and, importantly, the rapid movement of specialist personnel and exploitable materiel.
-This Chapter will consider the ways and the extent to which each of these stands to contribute to Joint C-IED effort in contemporary operations, both in defeating the device and attacking the IED network.
+NATO A&S Power offers a broad variety of capabilities that, individually and collectively with other assets, can make a decisive contribution to C-IED, whether in attacking the networks or defeating the device once assembled and emplaced.
+This contribution includes ISR assets tasked independently or cued by other ISR capabilities, the employment of airborne or Spacebased Coherent Change Detection (CCD) technologies, the application of precision engagement, and the inherent ability of airborne assets to mitigate the effects of IEDs by using their own environment to circumvent the threat and, importantly, the rapid movement of specialist personnel and exploitable materiel.
+This Chapter will consider the ways and the extent to which each of these stands to contribute to Joint C-IED effort in contemporary operations, both in attack the networks and defeat the device activities.